pydanny/geoip2nation/README.md

-# geoip2nation
+# geoip2nation3 (archived)

-Unmaintained legacy project that I'm displaying here so people can access the code.
+Unmaintained legacy Python 3 project that I'm displaying here so people can access the code.

 ## Background